kidunot89/wp-graphql-composer/README.md

 # What is WP-GraphQL Composer?
-WP-GraphQL Composer is a library of [React](https://reactjs.org) components that does most of the the legwork for creating a [React-Apollo](https://www.apollographql.com/docs/react/) Wordpress theme.
+WP-GraphQL Composer is a [React](https://reactjs.org) components library/toolkit that does most of the the legwork for creating a Wordpress theme and plugin powered by [React-Apollo](https://www.apollographql.com/docs/react/).

 The components within this library are make up of reusable [Higher-Order-Components](https://reactjs.org/docs/higher-order-components.html) that are wrapped around a [React Stateless Component](https://reactjs.org/docs/components-and-props.html) using Andrew Clark's [Recompose](https://recompose.docsforhumans.com/) library.
 This library was created to be an extension of the [WPGraphQL](https://wpgraphql.com/) plugin, and component and their queries won't work without a [GraphQL](https://graphql.org/) server serving a Schema not identical to the created by the plugin.
-I'd recommend using it because no other GraphQL server for WordPress has been developed to my knowledge
+I'd recommend using it because no other GraphQL server for WordPress has been developed *to my knowledge*.

 ## What Does It Offer?
 An easy solution to quickly creating a React app served by [WordPress](https://wordpress.org)

+## Demo
+Returning soon...

 ## Getting Started
 Run the command npm install wp-graphql-composer in a your React app directory.